ChandlerLutz/plantation-lse-global-geolocation/README.md

 # Historical Plantation Geolocation

-This repository contains an R-based pipeline designed to acquire spatial data and geocode historical plantation and economic data from the **early 20th century**.
+This repository contains an R-based pipeline designed to acquire spatial data and geocode historical plantation investment and economic data from the **early 20th century**.

 The code handles the translation of colonial and historical place names (e.g., "German East Africa", "British Guiana") into modern equivalents to ensure accurate geocoding via the Google Maps API.